On the Probabilistic Approximation in Reproducing Kernel Hilbert Spaces: Discussions on the Representer Theorem

 \section{Discussions on the Representer Theorem}

-The preferable result in the probabilistic representer theorem (Theorem \ref{GRepresenter1}) is that the minimizer $\hat{f}$ can be represented directly by an $\mathbb{F}$-measure $\nu$, instead of an approximating sequence $\{\nu_n\}$.
-We conjecture such nice form holds merely under the Assumption \ref{cond:bddness_representer_thm}: \begin{conjecture} Let $\hat{f}$ be the unique optimizer in Theorem \ref{muPenaltyThm}.
-Assume the probability measure $\mu$ satisfies that for any $\mathbb{F}$-measure $\xi$ on $X$ with $\supp \xi \subset \supp\mu$, the following holds:
+The preferable result in the probabilistic representer theorem (Theorem \ref{GRepresenter1}) is that the minimizer $\hat{f}$ is the kernel embedding of some $\mathbb{F}$-measure $\nu$ such that $\hat{f}$ can be represented directly by the $\mathbb{F}$-measure $\nu$, instead of an approximating sequence $\{\nu_n\}$.
+We conjecture that such a desirable closed form holds merely under the assumption \ref{cond:bddness_representer_thm}: